 Lumina's Exploration engine continuously runs hypothesis tests: anomaly clustering, correlation analysis, severity scoring.
 It delivers findings proactively, the way an experienced operator spots patterns that 'don't look right'.

-Through the Dialogue Intelligence Framework™, a six-layer cognitive architecture, agents reason across all your data sources simultaneously.
-Fragmented data becomes connected understanding.
+Through the Dialogue Intelligence Framework™, a six-layer cognitive architecture, agents reason across all your data sources simultaneously, turning fragmented data into connected understanding.

 Configured by your engineers, trained on your procedures, compounding context over time.
 Each interaction builds a knowledge base that scales.